liz-lewis-manchester/CNM_2025_group_10/README.md

+Domain Definition and Model Setup:

+This section defines the spatial and temporal domain for the model and sets up the core parameters and data structures required for the finite difference scheme.

+The function 'define_domain()' creates the spatial grid representing distance along the river and the temporal grid representing the simulation time.
+The domain limits and step sizes are defined as function arguments, allowing the domain to be easily modified if required.

+Model parameters are stored using 'define_parameters()', which currently returns the advection velocity 'U'.

+Initial arrays for pollutant concentration are created using 'initialise_arrays()', which generates empty arrays for the concentration at the previous and next time steps.

+The function 'build_fd_coefficients()' constructs the matrices and vectors required for the finite difference update step based on the spatial and temporal resolution and model parameters.
+These outputs are used by later stages of the model, including initial condition interpolation and time-stepping.

 Importing and interpolating the initial conditions required for test two:

 The data provided is based on initial conditions therefore the data must show the concentration at each distance at t=0.
 These concentration values will be the initial theta values for test two.
 This task involved converting the provided data into a form that can be used in calculations.